kshitij-raj-sharma/OSMSG-stats/README.md

 # OpenStreetMap Stats Generator
 On the Fly Commandline Stats Generator for OpenStreetMap User Contributions

-I tweet Stats Every week at https://twitter.com/OSM_retweet_bot
+I tweet Stats Every week at https://twitter.com/stats_osm and Produce Stats [here](/stats/)

 Monitored Country's stats are available under ```stats```, For now Monitored countries are : ```Nepal``` , weekly,monthly and yearly stats are stored in github , Daily are only available via tweet